One of the many tasty perks of being the specialty foods buyer for a gourmet grocery store is getting first dibs on trying all of the olives we sell.

 Mix together all of the ingredients in a small bowl until everything is evenly coated with the oil, garlic, and herbs.

 Use any variety of olives that you and your guests will enjoy.
 Your options are pretty much endless!
-You can use whole or pitted – I like using pre-pitted, to make it easier for my company (and myself!) to eat and enjoy without dealing with pesky pits.
+You can use whole or pitted – I like using pre-pitted, to make it easier for my company (and myself!) to eat and enjoy them without having to deal with any pesky pits.

 Step 3 – Roast

-Pour into a small baking dish or baking sheet lined with foil.
-Bake for 15-20 minutes, until aromatic and slightly browned on some areas.
+Pour into a small baking dish or onto a baking sheet lined with foil.
+Bake for 15-20 minutes, until aromatic and slightly browned in some areas.

 Step 4 – Serve

-Serve and enjoy while still warm and super aromatic!
+Serve and enjoy while they’re still warm and super aromatic!

 I serve them in a bowl alongside crusty bread, crunchy crackers, thinly sliced charcuterie, and two or three hearty cheeses that can stand up to the strong flavors.
 On my plate, I chose a 6-month aged Manchego and an 18-month aged Gouda.